AidanWelch/guix-blog/blog/000-building-nonguix-image.md

 # 000 - Building a (non)Guix System Install Image

-*initially written on August 21st, 2024; last updated September 26th, 2024*
+*initially written on August 21st, 2024; last updated November 10th, 2024*

 ## What is Guix?